Aortic Stenosis and Heart Valve Disease

 The aortic valve is the main heart valve through which all of the blood flow must pass on its way out of the heart to the whole body.

 When blood leaves the heart, it flows from the main pumping chamber (the left ventricle) through the aortic valve and into the aorta, the main artery leaving the heart.
-In aortic stenosis, the aortic valve does not open fully.
+In stenosis of the heart, the aortic valve does not open fully.
 This restricts blood flow.
 Aortic stenosis may be present from birth (congenital), or it may develop later in life (acquired).